TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 }
 ~~~

+These selectors don't have any special specificty rules - their specificity score will just be made up of their component parts.

 ### Pseudo-Selectors

-Before diving into pseudo-selectors, a quick note on the difference between pseudo-elements and pseudo-classes.
+Before diving into pseudo-selectors, a quick note on the difference between [pseudo-elements and pseudo-classes](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements).
 Pseudo class selectors are prefixed with a single colon and are a different way to target elements that already exist in HTML.
-Pseudo elements are prefixed with two colons and used to target elements that _don't_ normally exist in the markup.
+Pseudo elements are prefixed with two colons and are used to target elements that _don't_ normally exist in the markup.
 If that doesn't make sense staight away, don't worry - we'll explore some examples below.

 ## Pseudo Classes
 Pseudo-classes offer us different ways to target elments in our HTML.
-Broadly, we can split them into two different types - dynamic and structural.

-Dynamic pseudo-classes are generally a way to interact with elements based on their state.
-One of the most common applications for this is styling links.
+One of the broadest sub-catergories of pseudo-classes are structural

 Have you ever wondered why links are blue but turn purple in unstyled HTML?
 It's because broswers implement that styling by default.
 A simplified version of how they might do that could look like this.